Rutgers Cancer Institute Research Shows Autophagy Impacts Stress Response Pathways Promoting Survival in Laboratory Models

 Eileen White, PhD

-New Brunswick, N.J. – March 18, 2020 – Research from investigators at Rutgers Cancer Institute of New Jersey shows that a cellular process known as autophagy promotes survival in mouse models by suppressing oxidative stress and a tumor suppressor known as p53.
-Rutgers Cancer Institute of New Jersey Deputy Director, Chief Scientific Officer, and Associate Director for Basic Research Eileen P. White, PhD, who is a distinguished professor of molecular biology and biochemistry in the School of Arts and Sciences at Rutgers University, is the senior author of the work published March 19 online ahead of print in Genes & Development (DOI: 10.1101/gad.335570.119).
+New Brunswick, N.J. – March 18, 2020 – Research from investigators at Rutgers Cancer Institute shows that a cellular process known as autophagy promotes survival in mouse models by suppressing oxidative stress and a tumor suppressor known as p53.
+Rutgers Cancer Institute Deputy Director, Chief Scientific Officer, and Associate Director for Basic Research Eileen P. White, PhD, who is a distinguished professor of molecular biology and biochemistry in the School of Arts and Sciences at Rutgers University, is the senior author of the work published March 19 online ahead of print in Genes & Development (DOI: 10.1101/gad.335570.119).
 She shares more about the research.

 Why is this topic important to explore?